 Includes 5 evening lectures and small group meetings, and 5 field days (see Curriculum and FAQs for full details).

-Registration for the Spring 2019 session is full, including the waitlist, except for Thursday field days!
-If you would like to be put on a waitlist for Thursdays, please send an email to [email protected] with “WTS Waitlist Thursdays” in the subject line.
-Registration for the Fall 2019 session will begin in June.
+If you would like to be put on a waitlist for Saturday or Sunday field days, please send an email to [email protected] with “WTS Waitlist” in the subject line.
+Indicate your preferred field day of Saturday, Sunday, or Either in the message.

 Your choice of one of these field day groups: